wumo/drl/README.md

 My contributions are:
 * New implementations of PPO and VPG according to [spinningup](https://spinningup.openai.com/en/latest/).
-* Optimize to replay buffer of DQN to reduce the memory footprint.
+* Optimize the replay buffer of DQN to reduce the memory footprint.